7 Best Public Domain Video Websites in 2023

 As you can see, it is hard to find a site that has videos for every content creator’s needs.

 Some sites specialize in only vintage footage, others in only present-day.
 Some are approved for commercial use, some are not.
 And many claim to have copyright-free content while warning “use at your own risk.”

 PowerDirector 365 and the PowerDirector app are a one-stop shop for your stock video needs.

 All of the content in the PowerDirector stock library is free to use – no royalties, and no worries.
 Use footage in a viral ad campaign or post it to social media.
 The content in PowerDirector will pass any scans done by YouTube for copyrighted material.

-The selection is outstanding because PowerDirector has partnered with Shutterstock and iStock from Getty Images, two of the largest and most respected stock libraries on the internet.
+The selection is outstanding because PowerDirector has partnered with iStock from Getty Images, one of the largest and most respected stock library on the internet.

 Save money by sourcing their content through PowerDirector for only $5.83 per month – and get a cinema-quality editing software along with it.

 Public Domain Video FAQs